rails/docked/README.md

-# Docked Rails
+# Docked Rails CLI

 Setting up Rails for the first time with all the dependencies necessary can be daunting for beginners.
-Docked Rails uses a Rails CLI Docker image to make it much easier, requiring only Docker to be installed.
+Docked Rails CLI uses a Docker image to make it much easier, requiring only Docker to be installed.

 Install [Docker](https://www.docker.com/products/docker-desktop/) (and [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) on Windows).
 Then copy'n'paste into your terminal: